FabrizioSandri/data-mining-project/README.md

 	[2] Collaborative filtering with LSH-SimHash(LSH + CF)
 	[3] Hybrid recommendation system(LSH + CF + Content based)

-Select one option: 1
+Select one option:
 ```
-Enter the requested option by digiting the appropriate number.
-Here is a
-description of which version of the algorithm each option runs:
+Enter the proper number to select the desired option.
+Here's a breakdown of which version of the algorithm each option uses:
 1. this option fills the missing ratings of the utility matrix by running
    collaborative filtering(CF) combined with LSH using the **MinHash** technique
    for LSH.
 This algorithm requires few seconds to complete it's execution.